caf3babe/corostats/README.md

 ## Description

-Corostats is an Android Application which shows current Statistics and Information about the COVID-19 crisis
+Corostats is an Android application which shows current statistics and information about the COVID-19 crisis